Olympics on NBC: 2016 closing ceremony

 The closing ceremony in Rio was also tape delayed to 8:00 p.m.
 ET/PT, preceded by an hour-long recap show (Rio Gold).
 Similarly to Sochi, the closing ceremony's lead-out—a preview of the eleventh season of The Voice, aired at 10:30 p.m.

-At least 38% of the ceremony was cut from the NBC primetime broadcast, including portions of the entry of athletes (although Deadspin noted that this portion took "a really, really long time"), a three-minute long montage of highlights from the Games, the medal presentation for the Men's marathon (despite American athlete Galen Rupp having won a bronze medal in the event), the inauguration of new IOC members, and a speech by organizing committee president Carlos Nuzman, who was later convicted for corruption and fraud, being sentenced for more than 30 years in prison.
+At least 38% of the ceremony was cut from the NBC primetime broadcast, including portions of the entry of athletes (although Deadspin noted that this portion took "a really, really long time"), a three-minute long montage of highlights from the Games, the medal presentation for the Men's marathon (despite American athlete Galen Rupp having won a bronze medal in the event), the inauguration of new IOC members, and a speech by organizing committee president Carlos Nuzman.

 The live stream of the closing ceremony in full was available on NBC's digital platforms and enjoyed great popularity.
 Overall, live streaming figures topped 1 billion minutes, per NBC post-Olympic press release.